 The Tax and Legal Aspects of Business (J03) develops knowledge and understanding of corporate taxation and legal aspects of business.

 Please note - J03 has now been withdrawn.
-The final assessment opportunity will be on Wednesday 02nd June 2021.
 For further information please see our FAQs - here.
 In addition, a resit only assessment opportunity is being arranged for the second half of 2021.
 Further details will be provided to students who have previously failed the assessment (during the Q2 2021 exam session or a previous exam session).

 The Tax and Legal Aspects of Business (J03) starts by looking at the main legal forms of business in the UK.
 It includes the main principles of business accounting and the interpretation of accounts for each of the main legal forms of business.
 The main internal and external options for financing a business are also covered.